-The core floor warden team on each floor consists of the following:
+Tenants are responsible for their organization's response within their space, and the core floor warden team on each floor consists of the following:

 - Floor Warden.
 The floor warden leads the response on the floor within their tenancy.
 Responsibilities include: - Ensuring evacuation routes are clearly identified and are not obstructed. - Ensuring that floor team members receive proper training. - Notifying property management in advance of any person's requiring assistance during an emergency.
-A list should be maintained in the Fire Control Room by property management and updated annually or as needed. - Maintain current list of all team members with phone numbers and email addresses updating property management on changes to team members. - Leading emergency response for tenant, including remaining in communication with property management. - Deputy Warden(s).
-The deputy warden assists the floor warden as needed and assumes floor warden duties when the floor warden is away. - Helper Warden (for persons requiring assistance) One helper warden should be assigned to every person needing assistance in an evacuation or relocation.
-They should be pre-designated.
-Responsibilities include: - Helping the person prepare for shelter-in-place or evacuation. - In an evacuation, helping to move the person to the area of refuge; waits with them until help arrives.
-If it becomes unsafe to wait for assistance from emergency responders the helper warden assists person in evacuation.
+A list should be maintained in the Fire Control Room by property management and updated annually, or as needed. - Maintain current list of all team members with phone numbers and email addresses updating property management on changes to team members. - Leading emergency response for tenant, including remaining in communication with property management. - Deputy Warden(s).
+The deputy warden assists the floor warden as needed and assumes floor warden duties when the floor warden is away. - Helper Warden (for persons requiring assistance) One helper warden should be assigned to every person needing assistance in an evacuation or relocation (1 to 1 ratio) and should be pre-designated.
+Responsibilities include: - o Helping the person prepare for shelter-in-place or evacuation. - In an evacuation, helping to move the person to the area of refuge, and waiting with them until help arrives.
+If it becomes unsafe to wait for assistance from emergency responders, the helper assists person in evacuation.